ondrej-mach/ifjtest/README.md

 ./ifjtest generate "YourName 001"
 ```
 The test will ask you to enter the program to run.
 Then it will ask for your simple description.
 After you have entered the description, script will start generating the reference outputs.

+Note: If you do this on merlin server, default editor is set to vim.
+Run `export EDITOR=nano` to set the environment variable.

 This command can also be used to generate new reference output.

 ### File structure

 If you take look into the `test_cases` directory, you can see all the tests.
 Each has its own directory with these files:
 ```
 description.txt